DelgadoJosh/WanderingInnScraper/README.md

 ### With the python scripts themselves
 1. Follow the instructions in the `dependencies.md` file found in the **Scripts** folder of this repository.
 1. Download both `wanderingInnFrontEnd.py` and `WanderingInnBackEnd.py` from the **Scripts** folder and have them in the same folder.
-    1. Technically optional, but highly recommended: download `links.json`, which is also found in the **Executable folder**.
+    1. Technically optional, but highly recommended: Download `links.json`, which is also found in the **Executable folder**.
         1. This is used to manually add links for irregular hyperlinks on the site.
 It's recommended to not look too much into the links themselves if you're worried about spoilers.
         1. Once you have `links.json`, make sure you put it in the same folder as `WanderingInnScraper.exe`.
 1. Execute the `wanderingInnFrontEnd.py` script with `python "locationOfTheScript\wanderingInnFrontEnd.py"`.